Tips for your CV

 Follow the instructions on the advert or job posting very carefully.
 If the CV is to be sent by email and they ask for a covering letter make sure you provide one.
 Sometimes the covering letter is just a note box during the email process, make sure you fill it in stating the job you are applying for and a quick and snappy reason why you are suitable.

 If they ask for an email directly to the employer then make sure you attach your CV and use the email as the covering letter.
-A good idea is to also attach your letter as a proper formatted and written letter and not just a bunch of email text.
+A good idea is to also attach your letter as a properly formatted and written letter and not just a bunch of email text.

-In an era of electronic job postings and e-CVs, they may ask for a scanable version of your CV.
+In an era of electronic job postings and e-CVs, they may ask for a scannable version of your CV.
 If this is the case, copy a version of your CV into the body of the email, removing any fancy fonts and layouts first.
 Make sure that this version of your CV contains the key words from the job advert or description.
 If they ask for sales experience, etc. make sure these words appear.
 If you don’t, then you will fall at the first hurdle, as this is what they are scanning for.

 Don’t forget to also attach a copy of your original CV and covering letter, just in case.